ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/00-introduction.md

 - Linear search is $O(n)$.
 - Selection and Insertion sort are quadratic algorithms, or $O(n^2)$.

 There are of course some problems with too much simplification.
 For example, the sorting algorithms in this chapter are all quadratic, so one could think that they are all equally good.
 But in practice Bubble sort is almost always slower than the other algorithms, because it has a larger constant factor.
-But we cannot see this if we use big-O notation since it removes all constant factors – to know this we have to analyse the algorithms in more depth.
+But we cannot see this if we use big-O notation since it removes all constant factors -- to know this we have to analyse the algorithms in more depth.

 But there are so many advantages with big-O. It allows us to analyse complex algorithms easily and to get a grasp of how efficient they are on very big inputs.
-By “easily” I mean that there are some rules of thumb that covers almost all practical cases.
+By "easily" I mean that there are some rules of thumb that covers almost all practical cases.
 But first you have to learn the *complexity hierarchy* (this is just part of it):

 $$
 O(1) < O(\log(n)) < O(n) < O(n \log(n)) < O(n^2) < O(n^3) < \ldots < O(2^n) < \ldots